The

 creates disulphur briges and a rigid polypeptide chain, hindering formation of

-the helix.
-The - structure has the shape of a folded sheet.
+- structure has the shape of a folded sheet.
 In this

 structure the maximum of hydrogen bonds is achieved between CO and NH.
 The